vngo00/Web-blocker-extension/README.md

 Objetive Features(list of features that I want to have for this extentions):

-1. Block a website (statically) : done
+1. Block a website (statically) : done (will need to refactor or clean the code)
-2. Block/Unblock multiple websites dynamically: done
+2. Block/Unblock multiple websites dynamically: done (will need to refactor or clean the code)
 3. Focus time: TBD
 4. Block by Category: TBD
 5. Temporary Bypass: TBD